International Tourism and Hospitality Management

 Attendance

-One module is delivered approximately every 4 weeks during each semester (4 semesters in total) with three half day Learning Sets (tutorial learning support) per module to allow you to meet with your tutors and student groups to develop your assessed work.
+The block delivered modules are supported with online discussion groups and three half day learning sets (tutorial learning support) per module.
+These days are set to meet with your tutors and student groups to develop your assessed work.

-The calendar of scheduled teaching will be made available to you prior to you starting the course.
+The calendar of scheduled teaching blocks and learning sets is available to you prior to commencement on the programme.

 Start dates